calmm-js/partial.lenses/README.md

 the [`F.everywhere`](https://github.com/polytypic/fastener#F-everywhere)
 transform of the [`fastener`](https://github.com/polytypic/fastener) zipper-library.
-Note that the above `everywhere` and the [`flatten`](#L-lazy) example differ in the `flatten` only targets the non-object and non-array elements of the data structure while `everywhere` also targets those.
+Note that the above `everywhere` and the [`flatten`](#L-lazy) example differ in that `flatten` only targets the non-object and non-array elements of the data structure while `everywhere` also targets those.

 ```js